Q

 What if work caused my injury to get worse over time, instead of happening all at once?

-AWork-related injuries that become apparent over time still entitle employees to Iowa workers’ compensation benefits.
+A work-related injury that becomes apparent over time still entitles employees to Iowa workers’ compensation benefits.
 Sometimes, repetitive or heavy work can cause an injury to appear or worsen over time.
 These are called cumulative injuries, and Iowa workers’ compensation laws are designed to compensate for them.

 Do I have to prove that my employer was at fault for my injury?